 End Sub

-• Create another subroutine by selecting ComboBox1 on the Object drop-down menu and Change from the Event drop-down menu and then, write this code.
+- Create another subroutine by selecting ComboBox1 from the Object drop-down menu and Change from the Event drop-down menu.
+Insert the following code:

 Private Sub ComboBox1_Change()